fnalways/terminus-docs/docs/how-to/space/bill.md

 - **Monthly bills, pay as you use**<br>
    The monthly bill, updated once per month, includes the base subscription fees as well as any additional charges incurred during the month, such as adding a Worker, or extra traffic and storage fees.

-## View bill
+## View Bill

 We update the billing information automatically every month.
 If there are any additional charges, you will be required to make the necessary payments.

-A bill include the following information:
+A bill includes the following information:

 - **Unpaid Fees**, if there are any unsettled fees in this month, they will be shown in this section.
 If there are none, this section won't be displayed.